Adjustable versus fixed rate loans

-With a fixed-rate loan, your monthly payment remains the same for the entire duration of the mortgage.
-The portion of the payment allocated for principal (the actual loan amount) will increase, but the amount you pay in interest will go down accordingly.
-The property tax and homeowners insurance which are almost always part of the payment will increase over time, but in general, payment amounts on these types of loans vary little.
+With a fixed-rate loan, your payment doesn't change for the life of your loan.
+The longer you pay, the more of your payment goes toward principal.
+The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but generally, payment amounts on these types of loans vary little.

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Alerus Mortgage at 952 417 8481 to discuss your situation with one of our professionals.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in at this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Alerus Mortgage at 952 417 8481 to learn more.

-ARMs usually start out at a very low rate that may increase over time.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans are best for borrowers who will sell their house or refinance before the initial lock expires.
+ARMs most often feature their lowest rates toward the start of the loan.
+They provide that rate for an initial period that varies greatly.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are often best for people who anticipate moving within three or five years.
+These types of adjustable rate loans benefit people who plan to move before the initial lock expires.

-You might choose an ARM to get a lower introductory interest rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky in a down market because homeowners can get stuck with increasing rates if they can't sell or refinance at the lower property value.
+You might choose an Adjustable Rate Mortgage to get a very low introductory rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate expires.
+ARMs are risky if property values go down and borrowers cannot sell their home or refinance.

 Have questions about mortgage loans?
 Call us at 952 417 8481.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.